GeoscienceAustralia/GA_Floor_Height/README.md

 - data: input vector files for ground truth and building data.
 - superseded: out-of-date notebooks for some abandoned methods.

-**Note:** This repo It uses conda to manage python environment specified in the environment.yml file.
-It uses the streetlebel repository code to access Google Street View data: https://streetlevel.readthedocs.io/en/master/
+**Note:** This repo uses conda to manage python environment specified in the environment.yml file.

 ## Setting up the environment to run the code
 - Clone the repository to your local machine